makersacademy/rps-challenge/README.md

 ## To do:

-* Add computer? method to Player class
 * Add current_player to session
+* Add two stages to player flow so each player makes and stores a move

 # Original README.md